Jingyi-Jia/binscatter/README.md

 A more extensive description is [here](http://esantorella.com/2017/11/03/binscatter/).

 ## Getting started
 1. Download the code through git clone or downloading the zip file.
-Example:
+For example:
 ```
 git clone git@github.com:Jingyi-Jia/binscatter.git
 ```